 Still, Tyler & Sash has no plans in the near future to shift its primary focus toward full-scale design.
 “The core of our business is window treatments, finishes, and wallpaper,” says Burgess.
 A safe bet, given the hard-to-rival breadth of the studio’s fabric collection, which pairs a mix of tried-and-true standards like Schumacher, Duralee, Cowtan & Tout, Rogers & Goffigon, and Colfax & Fowler with specialty lines like Zak & Fox, Lance Wovens (stunning handwoven leather) and Massachusetts-based Ellisha Alexina and Peter Fasano, to name a few.

-Tyler & Sash has developed such a devoted customer base that a second studio is scheduled to open in Wellesley this February.
+Tyler & Sash has developed such a devoted customer base that a second studio opened in Wellesley this winter.
 “Folks from all over Boston are finding our Winchester location, and we have a number of clients throughout Newton, Brookline, and Wellesley.
 So when the space became available we jumped on it,” says Burgess.
-“We will bring the same curated selection of fabric, wallpaper, and window treatments to the new studio and have a designer on hand full-time to provide expert guidance.”
-In other words, just the kind of experience that’s sure to make the second location every bit as successful as the first.
+“We bring the same curated selection of fabric, wallpaper, and window treatments to the new studio and have a designer on hand full-time to provide expert guidance.”
+In other words, just the kind of experience that makes the second location every bit as successful as the first.

 Tyler & Sash Wellesley